 "But he had taught her to love, and that was a different thing; he had taught her that the act of love wasn't merely a physical thing, its pleasure being halved without the assistance of the mind.
 But it was Mr Burgess, this old man breathing his last here now, who had taught her how to use her mind.
 Right from the beginning he had warned her that once your mind took you below the surface of mundane things, you would never again know real peace because the mind was an adventure, it led you into strange places and was forever asking why, and as the world outside could not give you true answers, you were forever groping and searching through your spirit for the truth." (from Tilly Trotter Wed, 1981)

-For further information: Catherine Cookson Country: On the Borders of Legitimacy, Fiction, and History, edited by Julie Anne Taddeo (2012); The Girl from Leam Lane: The Life and Writing of Catherine Cookson by Piers Dudgeon (1984); Twentieth-Century Romance and Historical Writers, ed. by Aruna Vasudevan (1994); Now read on... by Mandy Hicken and Ray Prytherch (1996); Contemporary Popular Writers, ed. by David Mote (1997); 'Catherine Cookson DBE, OBE' in Bestsellers: Top Writers Tell How by Richard Joseph (1997); The Catherine Cookson Companion by Cliff Goodwin (1999); Seeking Catherine Cookson's 'Da by Kathleen Jones (2004) - Note: A third of all fiction borrowed from public libraries in 1988 in the UK was by Catherine Cookson.
+For further information: The Girl from Leam Lane: The Life and Writing of Catherine Cookson by Piers Dudgeon (1984); Now Read on: A Guide to Contemporary Popular Fiction by Mandy Hicken and Ray Prytherch (1990); 'Cookson, Catherine,' in Twentieth-Century Romance and Historical Writers, edited by Aruna Vasudevan (1994); Contemporary Popular Writers, edited by David Mote (1997); 'Catherine Cookson DBE, OBE,' in Bestsellers: Top Writers Tell How by Richard Joseph (1997); The Catherine Cookson Companion by Cliff Goodwin (1999); Catherine Cookson: The Biography by Kathleen Jones (1999); Seeking Catherine Cookson's 'Da': The Real Story of Finding her Father by Kathleen Jones (2004); Catherine Cookson Country: On the Borders of Legitimacy, Fiction, and History, edited by Julie Anne Taddeo (2012); Mapping Catherine Cookson's Non-fictional and Fictional Landscapes around the River Tyne by Oscar Aldred Research Report (2014); Catherine Cookson: Child of the Tyne by Kathleen Jones (2018) - Note: A third of all fiction borrowed from public libraries in 1988 in the UK was by Catherine Cookson.
 In 1997 nine of her works were on the list of ten most borrowed books.

 The Mary Ann Shaughnessy series: